dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 $david = New-Object -TypeName human
 ```
 Another way to instantiate a class is to call the static constructor of the class.
-If your unsure what the words static and constructor means, its ok.
+If your unsure what a "static constructor" is, it's ok.
 We will cover these concepts later in the article.
 For now, just familiarize yourself with the syntax below.
 ```powershell